4jmon/WeatherForcast/README.md

 run this command :
 " chrome.exe  --disable-web-security  --user-data-dir"

-The reason being chrome will not allow http.get without the header (Corejs problem).
+The reason being chrome will not allow http.get without the header (CORS problem).

 The www.openweathermap.org service api has disabled (Access-Control-Allow-Origin)